jamescherti/dir-config.el/README.md

 Note:
 - The dir-config file names can be customized by modifying: ```(setq dir-config-file-names '(".project-config.el" ".dir-config.el"))```.
 With this configuration, Emacs will search for the `.project-config.el` file first, and if it is not found, it will then search for the `.dir-config.el` file'.
+- You can set `(setq dir-config-verbose t)` and `(setq dir-config-debug t)` to increase the verbosity of messages each time a file is loaded while `dir-config-mode` is active.

 ## Usage